pvalena/fedora-rails-doc/ror70.md

 The Ruby on Rails stack is evolving quickly and Fedora needs to keep pace with it.
 Therefore the whole Ruby on Rails stack should be updated from 6.1 in Fedora 35 to 7.0 (latest version) in Fedora 36.
 This will ensure that all the Ruby developers using Fedora have the latest and greatest RPM-packaged Ruby on Rails.

 == Benefit to Fedora ==
 This update will keep Fedora up-to-date and will ensure that the current Ruby on Rails developers stay with us as they will get support for system-packaged Ruby on Rails of the latest version.
 Update to Rails 7.0 contains hundreds of fixes and improvements across all the frameworks.
-For new features, please see 'User Experience'.
+For new features, please see [#User_Experience User Experience].

 == Scope ==
 * Proposal owners: